 4.3 It is important that the nature of the proceeding and the likely issues for resolution are made clear as early as possible.
 This will be aided by the applicant making clear in the originating application and accompanying material what the case is about.

-4.5 If, in such a case, the respondent files an affidavit in reply to the applicant's affidavit, the respondent's affidavit will be treated as a statement of the respondent's factual case in the proceeding, whether or not it contains evidence that will be admissible at trial.
+4.7 When, in such a case, the respondent files an affidavit in reply to the applicant's affidavit, the respondent's affidavit will be treated as a statement of the respondent's factual case in the proceeding, whether or not it contains evidence that will be admissible at trial.
 The Court will assume that the respondent is content to have the strength of the respondent's defence at trial measured against the responses and facts set out in the respondent's affidavit.
-Where a respondent does not file an affidavit, the Court will assume that the respondent is content to have the strength of the respondent's defence at trial measured against the facts set out in the applicant's affidavit.
+When a respondent does not file an affidavit, the Court will assume that the respondent is content to have the strength of the respondent's defence at trial measured against the facts set out in the applicant's affidavit.